miekg/dnsfmt/README.md

 No semantic checks are done, this is purely text manipulation with some basic zone file syntax understanding.

 Needs some tests, a manual page.
+Maybe some more newlines in the correct places.